joeyorofino/bf528test/_projects/project_2_rnaseq.md

 At this point, you should have:

 - Setup a directory for this project by accepting the github classroom link

-- Copied the subsampled files to your working directory, `samples/`

 - Familiarized yourself with the changes to environment management and how to run nextflow using containers